DOI-USGS/gems-tools-pro/README.md

 Script line: 1]
 ```

-In this case, the field ```GlobalID``` does exist.
+even when the field, e.g.,  ```GlobalID``, does exist.
 The workaround for now is to disable the attribute rule.

 ## Acknowledgements
 GeMS Tools was originally written by in Python 2.7 by Ralph Haugerud, Evan Thoms, and others and ported to Python 3 by Evan Thoms.